NegatioN/BattleRiteStats/README.md

 * * https://learn.cloudcannon.com/jekyll/jekyll-search-using-lunr-js/
 * * https://arcath.net/2016/02/setting-up-lunr-js-in-jekyll/
 * Try to categorize each build as Offensive / Control / Support based on relative stats for each round of a build.

-* Add Win-rates for each build
+* Rasterize all skill-pngs from each hero, not based on which are in "use" by builds
+* colorize statisics by comparing to average for a champion.
+Ex: hero-avg=1000, build avg=1100 means green colored stat.

 * only push to gh-pages after successful test-suite? https://docs.travis-ci.com/user/deployment/pages/